 Likewise, students attending TMU in Italy will adhere to the Student Handbook

-For registration, students will meet with Professor Chua to decide which courses the student will be taking during the month of November to discuss and register for classes.
-For the most current course listings, please visit Professor Esther Chua in the English Department or email firstname.lastname@example.org.
+For registration, students will meet with Professor Chua during the month of November to discuss and register for classes.
+For the most current course listings, please visit Professor Esther Chua in the English Department (EHC building on North Campus) or email firstname.lastname@example.org.

 To drop or change classes, students should schedule an appointment to meet with Professor Chua.
 The Add/Drop period will end March 1st.

-For a list of possible classes, see the course list.
+For a list of offered classes, see the course list.

 When is the Application Deadline?

 We are now accepting applications for summer 2022.
 Applications are accepted year-round and all students are encouraged to apply early.
 The summer 2022 application final deadline is October 15, 2021.
 Click here for the application.

 There is a $50 non-refundable fee that must be paid when applying.